There are several factors to consider when choosing a repair company. There are, however, a few factors that are more important than others.

 This is a GREEN product.
 The components used are manufactured with recycled materials and are natural polyols, which are completely non-toxic and environmentally safe.
 Once the components are mixed, the polyurethane develops an outer skin, like a balloon, to contain the reaction process, which makes it completely inert.
 There are absolutely no environmental restrictions on our material.

 The equipment we use is permanently mounted on our trucks and trailers.
 The noise they generate is contained, for the most part, to the units.
 The injection gun used to inject the material under the concrete, makes little to no noise.
 All in all, compared to many other concrete repair companies, our service is extremely quiet!

 Our trucks are parked in the street or right of way and light weight, flexible hose is pulled across the hardscape, directly to the affected areas.
-At no time will any landscape be accessed or disturbed, making the project minimally invasive and your property undisturbed.
+Our crews from time to time have to use jacks and pry bars to get the concrete to move the right direction.
+These can cause some very minor focused disturbance at the edge of the concrete.
+However, no major damage will occur, making the project minimally invasive and your property undisturbed.